MathieuBuisson/MathieuBuisson.github.io/_posts/2016/2016-07-12-unit-testing-dsc-resources.md

 There is a `PSScriptAnalyzer` rule for that, with an `Error` severity, so we can safely assume that this is a widely accepted and important best practice.

 Reading the name of this `It` block, we could assume that it is checking against `$True` or `$False`.
-But here, we use `Compare-Object` and validate that there is no difference between the 2 lists of mandatory parameters.
+But here, we use `Compare-Object` to validate that there is no difference between the 2 lists of mandatory parameters.
 This is to make the test failure message more useful : it will tell us the offending parameter name(s).

 ```powershell
     It "Should return a boolean" {